kyma-project/api-gateway/docs/user/apirule-migration/01-84-migrate-oauth2-v1beta1-to-v2.md

     For preflight requests to work correctly, you must explicitly add the `"OPTIONS"` method to the **rules.methods** field of your APIRule `v2`.
 For guidance, see the [APIRule `v2` examples](../custom-resources/apirule/04-10-apirule-custom-resource.md#sample-custom-resource).

 > [!WARNING]
 > If you migrated multiple APIRules that target the same workload, and you applied an additional AuthorizationPolicy to avoid traffic disruption during migration, delete it.
-For instructions, see the last point of the procedure [Migrate multiple APIRules `v1beta1` targeting same workload](./01-90-migrate-multiple-apirules-targeting-same-workload.md).
+For instructions, see the last point of the procedure [Migrating Multiple APIRules Targeting the Same Workload from `v1beta1` to `v2`](./01-90-migrate-multiple-apirules-targeting-same-workload.md).
 ### Access Your Workload

 - Send a `GET` request to the exposed workload using JWT authentication::